 University professor, educational administrator, historian

-This biography, written by N. C. Phillips, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in February, 2006.
+This biography, written by N. C. Phillips, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in February, 2006.

 James Hight was among the most formative influences on higher education in New Zealand during the first half of the twentieth century and, because of his deep imprint on students, well into the second half.
 He was born at Halswell, near Christchurch, New Zealand, on 3 November 1870, the son of a Catholic mother, Mary Ryan, who was of Irish origin, and her husband, Samuel Hight, a labourer from Northamptonshire.
 Samuel Hight worked on several farms then acquired his own, of about 100 acres, in the Malvern district.
 Here James grew up in a family of eight children.
 He attended the Malvern school as a pupil from 1875 and as a pupil-teacher from 1887.
 He then went to Christchurch as a student at the teachers' training college in 1891–92, and at Canterbury College from 1891 to 1894 on an English exhibition.
 For the university college his enrolment helped to make an annus mirabilis: others who signed the declaration book in 1891 included Ernest Rutherford, Apirana Ngata, William Marris (a future governor in India) and John Erskine, who became a successful mining engineer and industrialist in Australia.